nazarifard/marshaltap/README.md

  MarshalTap is a tap module that can be installed before a data serializer module for reduction of memory allocations.
  Zero memory allocation is always a ideal case and the following tables shows how Marshal-Tap prevented extra memory allocation successfully.

- MarshalTap is a general module and can be used with of any availiable data serializer module.
+ MarshalTap is a general module and can be used with any availiable data serializer module as well as it can work as a switch between two different serializer engine for data conversion.
  Each data serializer module that can provide an interface with 3 methods, it can connected to marshaltap easily.
  Firstly MarshalTap is designed for Fastape high performance data serializer but it designed to work with any arbitrary marshaller.
  Each data serializer is known a modem and any modem interface should provide these methods: